Revisiting Pre-trained Language Models for Vulnerability Detection: Research Questions (RQs) and Findings

 \subsection{RQ2: How do PLMs of varying parameter scales perform under both fine-tuning and prompt engineering?}

 Given the strong performance of LLMs in NLP and software engineering, and the efficiency of prompt engineering compared to fine-tuning, most prior studies prefer prompting-based evaluations for VD, leaving comprehensive evaluations of fine-tuned LLMs with parameter sizes up to 34B underexplored.
 Additionally, Code SLMs, pre-trained on structure-aware code tasks, are expected to be better suited for VD due to their ability to capture complex code structures and dependencies.
-With significantly fewer parameters than LLMs, Code SLMs can be fully fine-tuned on VD datasets with minimal computational cost.
+With significantly fewer parameters than LLMs, Code SLMs can be fully fine-tuned on VD datasets with less computational cost.
 To this end, we compare Code SLMs and LLMs on VD tasks under both fine-tuning and prompt settings, analyzing the trade-off between performance and efficiency.

 Specifically, in prompting-based evaluations, for each LLM, we apply four types of prompts (Section~\ref{sec:PDesign}) under both zero-shot and few-shot settings, and report the best testing results.
 The fine-tuning-based evaluations are conducted in balanced reconstruction training set (best setting shown in Section~\ref{sec:RQ2}).
 For Code SLMs, we perform full fine-tuning.
 For LLMs, we apply parameter-efficient fine-tuning (PEFT) using LoRA~\cite{hu2022lora}, which has shown performance comparable to full fine-tuning.
 To avoid data leakage and ensure accurate evaluation, all PLMs are tested on our new self-collected dataset containing commits from October 2023, after the pretraining cutoff of all evaluated models.
-Full results and analysis are provided in Appendix~\ref{prompt_ST}.

-As shown in Table~\ref{tab:GeneralComparison}, the overall performance of fine-tuned PLMs significantly outperform that of prompting-based PLMs by about 15\%.
+As shown in Table~\ref{tab:GeneralComparison}, the overall performance of fine-tuned PLMs significantly outperform that of prompting-based PLMs by about 14\%.
 This suggests that, although few-shot examples or code structure and dependency information are provided during prompting to guide LLMs in understanding code, the complexity and diversity of vulnerability patterns still pose substantial challenges.
 In contrast, fine-tuning PLMs involves feeding the models a large amount of vulnerability-related code and guiding them through supervised classification to distinguish between vulnerable and non-vulnerable code, thereby enhancing their capabilities for VD.